berarma/berarma.github.io/_posts/2018-12-05-cakephp-redsys.md

 ---
 layout: post
-title: Redsýs plugin for CakePHP
+title: Updated Redsýs plugin for CakePHP
 ---

 Redsýs is the the most used POST service in Spain, allowing card payments for